So you want to start a podcast?

 Podcast Detroit was started by the founders of IT in the D, Bob Waltenspiel and David Phillips.
-In 2013, they started the “IT in the D Show” which has since gathered over 20M plays and is consistently the #1 Technology podcast on Soundcloud.
+In 2013, they started the “IT in the D Show”, eventually moving into their own studio in May of 2015.

-In 2015, the duo teamed up with Neil Nosakowski from Trinet Corp and Activ8 Gaming to build out their own studio.
 After being asked by a number of people to open the doors, Podcast Detroit was born in July of 2015.
 By January of 2016, the single studio was full, and a new location was needed.
-Podcast Detroit moved to their Royal Oak location in May of 2016, where there are 4 studios ready for your use, three studios for up to 8 people and one studio for up to 4 people.
-We have also just recently opened a new studio in the historic Corktown district of downtown Detroit, where we offer the same services as in our Royal Oak location, with the additions of green screen, photography shoots, and live in-studio band performances.
+Podcast Detroit moved to their Royal Oak location in May of 2016, where there are 5 studios ready for your use – three studios for up to 8 people and one studio for up to 4 people, as well as our dedicated video studio.
+We also have a location in downtown Detroit inside the Detroit Shipping Company, an amazing space filled with restaurants, bars, and nightlife.

 Why Podcast Detroit?
 We’re dedicated to doing this right.
 We run a professional environment with the latest gear to handle just about any situation you can throw at us.
 While we’re running this as a business, we build relationships with shows on our network – we want them to fulfill their goals, whether those goals are just to have fun an hour per week in one of our studios talking about issues with friends, launching or building a brand, or a corporation looking to meet specific needs.
 Our app is consistently being refreshed and updated with new features and functionality, ensuring the best listening experience possible, both for live shows and repeat broadcasts.
 Our live streams are fully and properly licensed for the broadcast of whatever music you want to play.
 We’re capable of live remote broadcasts with two sets of gear, supporting either up to eight people or up to four people, and have done dozens of remotes.
 We can be as hands-on or hands-off as you want us to be, whatever suits your needs.
 Our network is growing, and with each passing week, new shows are coming on board to take advantage of the facilities, equipment, and experience that only Podcast Detroit offers our show hosts and their guests.
 You should be one of them.